St. Mark’s Square in Venice: a handy guidebook to fully discover it

 If you are looking for the same feeling going to Venice in summer, the best thing to do would be to visit early in the morning (between 7 and 8 am).
 Not only because you will be able to appreciate every detail of the square with greater precision and comfort, but also because the temperatures in those early morning hours are also more comfortable.

-Don't forget to take an evening stroll around St. Mark's Square
+Don't forget to take an evening stroll in St. Mark's Square

 St. Mark's Square at night is at another level, not only because its iconic monuments are illuminated to captivate even more tourists, but simply for its nocturnal atmosphere.